Arm-Examples/Safety-Example-STM32/Doc/README.md

-# Self-Hosted Runner for Execution Test
+# Self-hosted runner for execution test

 The CMSIS-Toolbox implements and
-[Run and Debug Configuration](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#run-and-debug-configuration) for command line usage with pyOCD. pyOCD is a debug connector used in [Keil Studio] that offers also command-line operation for Continuous Integration (CI).
+[Run and Debug Configuration](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#run-and-debug-configuration) for command line usage with pyOCD.

-This section explains how to setup a Linux box that runs a GitHub self-hosted runner for programming and execution of an application.
+This section explains how to setup a Linux machine that runs a GitHub self-hosted runner for programming and execution of an application.
 The [build workflow](../.github/workflows/Build_NUCLEO_H563ZI_Release.yaml) is executed on a GitHub hosted runner that stores the build output as an artifact.

 ![CI and HiL Test](CI_HIL.png "CI and HiL Test")